OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 **On the opposite:**

 > Aegis Authenticator is open source (licensed under GPL v3) and the source code [can be found here](http://github.com/beemdevelopment/Aegis).
 The issue with Authy is that it depends on a phone number which can be changed through an email request, allowing anyone access to HOTP/TOTP after an approximate 4-day wait period.
-To avoid that, disable multi-device!
+To avoid that, disable multi-device function in Authy's settings!

 [Read More](https://www.threatstack.com/blog/five-opsec-best-practices-to-live-by)